Welcome to the Ohio Teaching Artist Roster

 The Ohio Teaching Artist Roster is committed to equal opportunity, nondiscrimination, and inclusion in all aspects of this project.
 This roster does not discriminate on the basis of race, ethnicity, color, religion, gender identity, marital status, national origin, ancestry, age, sexual orientation, visible or hidden disability, socio-economic status, or veteran status.
 Teaching artists and roster participants work with a wide variety of students and adults and are encouraged to take this into consideration and be supportive and mindful of different needs.

 The Ohio Teaching Artist Roster is a partnership between the Ohio Arts Council, Ohio Alliance for Arts Education, OhioDance, and Art Possible Ohio (formerly VSA Ohio).
 These partner organizations share administrative maintenance responsibilities and manage the roster and related professional development opportunities.
-Each organization may prioritize roster artists when fulfilling arts education program needs.

 an individual who self-identifies as a practicing professional artist, with a dual career as an educator.1